-In the twenty years since its inception, the Yale Journal of Law & the Humanities (YJLH) has become a premier forum for articulating the vital intersections between law and the liberal arts.
+In the twenty-six years since its inception, the Yale Journal of Law & the Humanities (YJLH) has become a premier forum for articulating the vital intersections between law and the liberal arts.
 Grounded in the ever-deepening awareness that interdisciplinary investigation is crucial to an understanding of both the law and our culture, YJLH provides a unique intellectual arena for encounters between law and a variety of disciplines.

 YJLH is composed of students studying at the Yale Law School as well as graduate students studying humanities-related disciplines through the other graduate programs at Yale University.
-We publish two issues per year and are currently working on the first issue of our twenty-fifth volume.
+We publish two issues per year and are currently working on the first issue of our twenty-sixth volume.

-Volume 25 Masthead (2012-2013)
+Volume 27 Masthead (2014-2015)